simonepernice/RaspBerryPiFanController/manual/manual.md

 # Raspberry Pi Fan Controller

-*Fan Controller* is designed to drive a fan in PWM on a Raspberry Pi based on CPU temperature.
-It is designed to drain very low power and be totally configurable.
+*Fan Controller* is designed to drive a PWM fan on a Raspberry Pi proportionally to the CPU temperature.
+It is designed to use very low resources and be totally configurable.

-The latest Rasberry Pi versions are more powerful but they also need fan.
+The latest Rasberry Pi versions are more powerful but they also need a fan.
 It is noisy and needs power.
 The purpose of this application is to run the fan as less as possible using as few Rasberry Pi resources as possible.

 Copyright (C) 2020 Simone Pernice <pernice@libero.it>.

 *Fan Controller* is provided under GNU General Public License version 3 as published by the Free Software Foundation.

 *Fan Controller* is programmed in C++ for maximum energy efficiency.
-Other programming languages like Java, Python would have required much more memory and CPU cycles to perform the same tasks.
-Moreover it has plenty of option to properly configure and drain low power. *Fan Controller* wants to fresh Raspberry while it is executing complex tasks, it does not want to be the reason for heating!!!
+Other programming languages like Java or Python would have required much more memory and CPU cycles to perform the same tasks.
+*Fan Controller* has plenty of configuration options to adapt at every load condition.
+*Fan Controller* wants to fresh Raspberry while it is executing complex tasks, it does not want to be the reason for heating!!!

-It requires the following libraries:
+*Fan Controller* requires the following libraries:

 * [GNU C++ standard library](https://gcc.gnu.org/onlinedocs/libstdc++/)
 * [libconfig](https://hyperrealm.github.io/libconfig/) Copyright (C) 2005-2018  Mark A Lindner
-* [WiringPi](http://wiringpi.com/) Copyright (C) Gordon Henderson
+* [WiringPi](http://wiringpi.com/) Copyright (C) Gordon Henderson v 2.52 (2.50 does not work on latest Raspberry Pi 4B)

 *Fan Controller* is built mainly with the following tools: